RitLuck/New_theme/content/technical/2023/06/index.md

 2. So, the final yaml file will be like like

     ```
+    # Define the trigger configuration for the pipeline
+    # This pipeline will be triggered when changes are pushed to the "devops" branch
     trigger:
     branches:
         include:
-        - master   # Replace with your main branch name
+        - devops   # Replace with your main branch name

+    # Define the jobs that will be executed in the pipeline
     jobs:
     - job: Build
     displayName: 'Build the app'
     pool:
         name: default
     steps:
+    # Use the NodeTool task to install Node.js version 18.x
     - task: NodeTool@0
         inputs:
         versionSpec: '18.x'
         displayName: 'Install Node.js'

+    # Run 'npm install' to install the project dependencies
     - script: |
-        npm ci
+        npm install
         displayName: 'Install dependencies'

+    # Display the contents of the default working directory for debugging purposes
     - script: |
         echo "Contents of the default working directory:"
         ls $(System.DefaultWorkingDirectory)
         displayName: 'List files in working directory'

+    # Archive the build output into a ZIP file
     - task: ArchiveFiles@2
         inputs:
         rootFolderOrFile: '$(System.DefaultWorkingDirectory)' # Change this if your build output is in a different folder